simple-frontend-dev/automated-end-to-end-tests-example/README.md

 ## CI Setup

 There are many different setups you can go for such as running a local server to validate your end-to-end tests against but this is not what I would recommend.
-What will reaLLy bring value to you is running your end-to-end tests against your [preview deployments](https://www.simplefrontend.dev/docs/ci/preview-deployments/) before merging your changes to your main production branch.
+What will really bring value to you is running your end-to-end tests against your [preview deployments](https://www.simplefrontend.dev/docs/ci/preview-deployments/) before merging your changes to your main production branch.

 So here it depends on your hosting setup and provider, I will cover the most popular ones.